 To make designing your company’s opt-in process a bit clearer, below are the Third-Party Requirements as stated by WhatsApp itself.

-• The user should be able to enter or edit the phone number used for opt-in, meaning he has control over what number is used.
+Where a phone number is collected as part of the opt-in, the user should be able to enter or edit it themselves, meaning he has control over what number is used.

 A customer sending a message to a company does not, in and of itself, provide the latter with an opt-in.
 If a customer sends you a message, you may send them replies for the duration of the 24-hour customer care window.
 However, in order to send business-initiated messages to customers outside of the window, a prior opt-in is required.